 In New Mexico, a tenant is not required to provide notice for fixed end date leases.
 New Mexico tenants have to provide written notice for the following lease terms:

-- Notice to terminate a week-to-week lease.
-7-days written notice with the termination date specified in the notice (§ 47-8-37(A))
+- Notice to Terminate a Week-to-Week Lease.
+7-days written notice with the termination date specified in the notice (NM Stat. § 47-8-37(A))

-- Notice to terminate a month-to-month lease.
-30-day written notice prior to the periodic rental date specified in the notice (§ 47-8-37(B))
+- Notice to Terminate a Month-to-Month Lease.
+30-day written notice prior to the periodic rental date specified in the notice (NM Stat. § 47-8-37(B))

 Conditions for Legally Breaking a Lease in New Mexico

-There are a handful of scenarios where a tenant can legally break a lease in New Mexico without penalty.
+There are several scenarios where a tenant can legally break a lease in New Mexico without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause